What To Do At Stevns Klint UNESCO World Heritage Site

 Fishing At Stevns Klint

 The waters around Stevns Klint are good for sea trout fishing from March to late autumn.
-It’s also a good area to catch garfish and cod.
+It’s also an excellent area to catch garfish and cod.

 Visit The Fishing Port Of Rødvig